 Heinle is passionate about storytelling, creativity and inspiring others.
 She is currently in pre-production for her short film, WHITE NOISE, which is based on her journey with scoliosis.

 She also loves to make people laugh and feel, by sharing goofy videos, pretty photos and situational comedy on social media.

-Heinle is represented by the Bohemia Group.
+Heinle is represented by the Bohemia Group and BMG Talent.